Bangalore Water Supply and Sewerage Board: Water table issues

 Groundwater extraction has caused the water table to drop variously from 90 to 300 m below ground level (as compared to an average water table depth of about 30 m two decades ago), according to the Indian Institute of Science.

 The situation affecting T G Halli are not isolated.
-Rapid urbanization in and around Bangalore has destroyed many wetlands areas (of the 51 lakes in the city in 1973, only 17 remain in 2007), which has also contributed to the decrease in the water table.
+Rapid urbanization in and around Bengaluru has destroyed many wetlands areas (of the 51 lakes in the city in 1973, only 17 remain in 2007), which has also contributed to the decrease in the water table.

 Sewerage system

-Bangalore's original sewerage system was built in 1922, a time when the city was much smaller than it is today; the original system served only the heart of the city.
+Bengaluru's original sewerage system was built in 1922, a time when the city was much smaller than it is today; the original system served only the heart of the city.
 In 1950, with the city greatly expanding, a project was initiated to greatly expand the sewerage system.
 After the BWSSB was formed in the 1960s, programs were again implemented to expand the system to not sewer areas.
 The current sewer system utilizes stoneware pipes up to 300 mm in diameter, and RCC pipes for the mains and outfalls up to 2100 mm in diameter.

 There are three main sewage treatment plants, which are located in the Vrishabavathy, Koramangala-Chellaghatta and Hebbal valleys.
 Two additional mini-plants have been built near Madiwala and Kempambudi.